sidhantmathur/sidhantmathurtest/_posts/2018-02-15-zero-to-one.md

 Theil starts the chapter criticizing the hyper-successful who ascribe their considerable wealth and success to pure luck or being in the right place at the right time.
 He notably brings up the fact that there are people who have created multiple *billion* - dollar companies which seems to fly in the face of the idea that every huge company is a lucky one hit wonder.

 Most entrepreneurs seem to reject this framing.
 Almost every guest on podcasts such as ["How I Built This"](https://www.npr.org/podcasts/510313/how-i-built-this) say that their success is mostly luck based and being in the right place at the right time.
-The book quotes Bill Gates, Jeff Bezos and the like saying talking about their abundant luck.
+The book quotes Bill Gates, Jeff Bezos and the like talking about their abundant luck.
 Theil thinks that this is a sort of strategic modesty.
 I think it's not only that, but also that people may not realize how *weird* they really are.
-Oftentimes when narrating their journey, entrepreneurs always seem to get into situations which a normal person wouldn't, or take risks that a normal person wouldn't.
+Oftentimes when narrating their journey, great entrepreneurs seem to get into situations which a normal person wouldn't, or take risks that a normal person wouldn't.

 In addition to that, they all seem to work inhumanly hard and are extremely intelligent.
 Michael Dell talked about making hundreds of thousands in sales out of a dorm room basically, but unlike a typical college student who would be incredibly satisfied with that, he continued pushing and trying to compete with bigger and bigger companies.
 Can you imagine many undergrads deciding to work *harder* after casually getting $600,000 in sales from their dorm room business?